openebs-archive/openebs-docs/docs/tsg_pvs.md

 kubectl apply -f https://raw.githubusercontent.com/kmova/bootstrap/master/gke-openebs/jiva-recovery/busybox-recover.yaml
 ```

-You can also exec into this application to check the content, retrieve the files, or use the application to check the content.
+You can also execute into this application to check the content, retrieve the files, or use the application to check the content.

 ## Jiva repliac pods consuming high memory utilisation and warnings in the logs